toby-allsopp/ranges-coroutines/README.md

 # Helpers for Ranges + Coroutines #

+## UPDATE

+The code in this repository is now obsolete.
+The range-v3 library now contains a generator that works as a View.
+Please use that instead as it is more feature-complete and correct that the implementation in this repository.

+## Introduction

 This repository contains some helpers for and demonstrations of using Ranges and Coroutines together.

 Currently this code has only been tested using Visual Studio 2017 and a build of specific branches of clang and libc++.